 Front tracks measure - 3"1/16 to 4” L. by 2 ¾” to 4”5/16 W. Cat tracks will look almost round and rarely showing claws.
 Hind tracks measure – 2"15/16 to 4"1/8 L. by 2"9/16 to 4"3/4 W.

-Mountain Lion Scat
+How to identify Mountain Lion Scat

-Other types of Mountain Lion Sign
+Other types of Cougar Sign

 Scent Scrapes